 If you’ve decided to do everything, then why to leave jumpers…?

 Jumpers add a bit to site experience by making it easier to skip the content and go to the specific topic a user wants to read, without having to scroll like a nerd.

 I almost use them every time in the overview section.

 Adding related posts at the end of each post works out transcendent.

 Have an appealing design to your recent post section.
-Like something different than usual.
-This will increase your CTR and finally decrease your bounce rate.
+Something different than usual.
+This will increase your CTR by attracting people, and finally decrease your bounce rate.

 Just to show you…I use this simple design for my related posts.

 If you don’t know what a heat map is…here’s a short explanation.